lande26/LandeMon/README.md

-# Maxflix - A Movie Application
+# LandeMon - A Movie Application